by Anya Dunham, PhD

 This environment is made up of 10 interconnected building blocks that every family can create in their home in a way that works best for them to nurture their baby’s unfolding abilities.

-Over the next few years my draft grew into a full book, Baby Ecology.
+Over the next few years my draft grew into what is now an award-winning book, Baby Ecology.
 Why did I write it?
 I wrote the book I had been searching for, which didn't exist at the time.
 My goal was to create a book that bridges, in a fresh and practical way, decades of scientific research and the everyday experience of caring for a baby.

 I hope you enjoy reading Baby Ecology, and I hope it helps you on your parenting journey.
 I would love to hear your thoughts about my book – please drop me a line or leave a review on Goodreads, Amazon, or another platform of your choice!
 Reviews really help connect new books with readers who are likely to enjoy them.